lmb-embrapa/machado/.github/PULL_REQUEST_TEMPLATE.md

 This pull request addresses issue #...

-I hereby agree to licence this and any previous contributions under the terms of the GNU General Public License version 3as published by the Free Software Foundation
+I hereby agree to licence this and any previous contributions under the terms of the GNU General Public License version 3 as published by the Free Software Foundation

 I have read the ``CONTRIBUTING.rst`` file and understand that